Poincar\'e compactification for semiflows of reaction-diffusion equations with large diffusion and convection heating at the boundary: Introduction

 By boundary conditions, we obtain

-Now, we use the well-known fact of \cite{Hale1986,hale_rocha_87} that the large diffusion implies spatial homogenization, that is, we must have $u^\varepsilon(x,t)$ converges as $\varepsilon\to 0$ to a function $u(t)$ independent of the spatial variable.
+Now, we use the well-known argument of \cite{Hale1986,hale_rocha_87} that the large diffusion implies spatial homogenization, that is, we must have $u^\varepsilon(x,t)$ converges as $\varepsilon\to 0$ to a function $u(t)$ independent of the spatial variable.
 Thus, taking $\varepsilon\to 0$ we obtain

 Adding the ODE of \eqref{perturbed_problem}, we obtain in the limiting process the following planar ODE